 - 2 tablespoons lime juice

-- Add all the ingredients into a large bowl.
-With a potato masher, mash it all together until your desired consistency is achieved.
+- Add in the remaining ingredients and stir.
 Serve as a sandwich, wrap, with tortilla chips or as you see fit!